MEMPHIS, Tenn — A $5 million excessive force lawsuit filed against Hernando Police for a September 2020 incident caught on camera has been dismissed.

 According to the court record, the case is now closed.

 In November 2021, the Federal Bureau of Investigation said it opened an official investigation into the use of force incident where a police officer was accused of using a K-9 and punching a suspect while he was surrendering to the officer.

-Hernando Police Chief Scott Worsham confirmed the FBI involvement, and said two officers have been put on desk duty while the matter is investigated.
+Hernando Police Chief Scott Worsham confirmed the FBI involvement, and said two officers were put on desk duty while the matter is investigated.

-According to the federal lawsuit, K-9 Officer Lynn Brown is accused of using excessive force when he released his dog on Adrian Hoyle after a high-speed chase in September 2020.
-And we've learned the chase should have ended before it ever got to that point.
+According to the federal lawsuit, K-9 Officer Lynn Brown was accused of using excessive force when he released his dog on Adrian Hoyle after a high-speed chase in September 2020.
+ABC24 also learned the chase should have ended before it ever got to that point.

-And now, the attorneys in those lawsuits are claiming a cover-up by the department.
+Attorneys in those lawsuits claimed a cover-up by the department.

 The incident was caught on video

-Dash camera video showed the latest incident started when Officer Lynn Brown turned his squad car around and pursued Adrian Hoyle on September 3, 2020.
+Dash camera video showed the incident on Sept.
+3, 2020, started when Officer Lynn Brown turned his squad car around and pursued Adrian Hoyle.
 According to the police report, Brown began the chase because Hoyle ran a red light.

 Video showed cars pulling off to the side of the road to clear the way.
 Eventually Brown caught up with Hoyle, but he didn't stop, instead zipping around cars to get away, sometimes going through busy intersections, nearly hitting other drivers.

 As they got onto I-69, Hoyle lost control of the car, collided into the police cars, and came to a final stop.